JRonkin/ce-tools/README.md

 - reset-alpha: reset the local repo of alpha by re-cloning, re-installing, and re-making binaries
 - s3-download: download site files from S3
 - sites-pager-helper: start sites-pager for a site
-- update: update alpha, generator-ysp, pages-builder, pages-tools, yext-ce-tools, and homebrew
+- update: update alpha, generator-ysp, pages-builder, pages-tools, ce-tools, and homebrew